patrykwegrzyn/node-stream-batch/readme.md

 ```

-Active sources can not be controlled and unpredictable and, batch can emited by setting `expireMs`
+ Active sources can not be controlled and are unpredictable batch can be emitted on interval by setting `expireMs`

 ```javascript
 const batch = new Batch(100, 2000);